This post is also available in:

 Do not try this on a regular map of Canada!

-16. The name of the school in Quebec which posted a video showing the land there is NOT covered by snow all year round!
+16. The name of the Arctic school which posted a video showing the land there is NOT covered by snow all year round!

-17. The name of the place east of Ontario which posted a slideshow of projects showing all kinds of photographs and information about their community.
+17. The name of the town east of Ottawa which posted a slideshow made by students showing photographs and information about their community.

 18. The name of the school located in a large provincial capital city which posted a picture of a student lighting a Canada lantern for their Canada150 celebration.

-19. The name of the First Nations Treaty Territory lands where a BC school posted a poster containing hand-cut snowflakes.
+19. The name of the First Nation Treaty or Territory where a BC school posted a poster containing hand-cut snowflakes.

 20. The name of the school on Mik-maq/Maliseet Territory in the Appalachian Mountains of Canada.